 Read more: Can I Lose Belly Fat by Lifting Weights?

-2. Fix your diet.
+2. Tweak your diet.
 Look closely at what and how much you're eating on the regular.
 Cut down on refined carbs, sugar and saturated and trans fat, and add in more lean protein, fruits, veggies, whole grains and healthy fats like olive oil, avocado and nuts.

 Also keep in mind that while eating wholesome food is a major factor, cutting calories is key.
 One pound of stored fat contains approximately 3,500 calories.
 So, creating a daily 500-calorie deficit helps you lose about 1 pound of fat weekly.